johnbayko/hicp/docs/hicp.rst

   This field is ignored for windows, all windows implicitly have the GUI root as a parent.

+mode: <string>
+  If specified, this is used by these components:

+  "selection"
+    Indicates the selection mode of the list.
+The defined modes are:

+    "single":
+      Selecting an item in a single selection list unselects any other selected item.

+    "multiple":
+      Any number of items can be selected in the list.
+This is the default.

+presentation: <string>
+  If specified, this is used by these components:

+  "selection"
+    Indicates how the list of items should be presented for user selection.
+The defined presentation methods are:

+    "scroll":
+      All items are displayed in a list in which they can be selected or unselected by clicking on them.
+The items can be scrolled if there are too many for the list height ("height" header).
+This is the default for multiple selection.
+This is the default for multiple selection.

+    "toggle":
+      Items are displayed as individual items on a panel which the user agent determins based on the GUI style and other attributes, such as single / multi selection or scroll height settings, That could be check boxes, switch tools, or radio buttons (normally vertically, not scrollable).

+    "dropdown":
+      For single selection lists only, a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
+This is the default for single selection.

 "gui" "add" required or "modify" optional headers
 '''''''''''''''''''''''''''''''''''''''''''''''''